 Ans.
-By the Annual Conference, after passing a satisfactory examination as prescribed in the last section, and in the course of study laid down for probationers, and having been duly recommended by a Quarterly Conference.
+By the Annual Conference, after passing a satisfactory examination as prescribed in the last section, and in the course of study laid down for those who seek admission on trial, and having been duly recommended by a Quarterly Conference.